MeatShifter/dotfiles/README.md

 # Dotfiles '.'

   This repo is for the MPOS dot files configuration for the default user of the system.
-  There are difrent branches for diffrent verions that is dictated by server name and host OS.
+  There are difrent branches for diffrent verions that is dictated by host OS and server name .

 Example: